ONGOING INVESTIGATION REMINDER - GuruFocus.com

-Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, reminds investors it is investigating whether Cognyte Software Ltd. (“Cognyte” or the “Company”) (NASDAQ: CGNT) and certain of its officers and directors violated federal securities laws.
-If you purchased or otherwise own Cognyte securities, and have suffered a loss, you are encouraged to contact Jonathan Zimmerman at (888) 398-9312 for more information.
+NEW YORK, July 25, 2022 (GLOBE NEWSWIRE) -- Scott+Scott Attorneys at Law LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is investigating whether Hannon Armstrong Sustainable Infrastructure Capital Inc. (“Hannon Armstrong” or the “Company”) (: HASI) and certain of its executive officers violated federal securities laws by issuing false and misleading statements and/or omitting material information necessary to make statements made not misleading.
+If you purchased or otherwise acquired Hannon Armstrong securities and have since suffered a loss, realized or unrealized, you are encouraged to contact Scott+Scott attorney Jonathan Zimmerman at (888) 398-9312, or via email at [email protected], for more information.

-Cognyte is a security analytics software company based out of Israel.
-On April 5, 2022, Cognyte reported its fourth quarter 2021 financial results, missing analysts’ consensus estimates for non-GAAP earnings per share and sales, and undershooting the midpoint of its guidance range by several millions of dollars.
-Cognyte cited “lower conversions within its product pipeline,” along with supply chain issues.
+On July 12, 2022, short-selling firm Muddy Waters published a report alleging that Hannon Armstrong uses complex and misleading accounting strategies to the point where its financials are “effectively meaningless.”
+In addition, Muddy Waters believes Hannon Armstrong’s 2021 generally accepted accounting principles (GAAP) income should actually be lower by $362.7 million, which would equate to a loss of $235.4 million at the midpoint.

 What You Can Do

-If you purchased or otherwise own Cognyte securities, and you wish to discuss this investigation, please contact attorney Jonathan Zimmerman at (888) 398-9312, or at [email protected], or visit the Cognyte investigation page on our website at https%3A%2F%2Fscott-scott.com%2Fsec-investigation%2Fcognyte-software-ltd%2F.
+If you purchased or otherwise own Hannon Armstrong securities, and you wish to discuss this investigation, please contact attorney Jonathan Zimmerman at (888) 398-9312 or at [email protected].

 About Scott+Scott Attorneys at Law LLP